shanetorres/u-r-Messenger/README.md

 # u-r-Messenger
 An iOS anonymous character-based messenger built with React Native and Firebase.

+## About
+u-r Messenger is an app where you are randomly assigned a character, and then placed in a chat room with an individual who is a different character.
+You can then form interactions with the other user based on the stories that have been given.

+## Download
+You can download the iPhone app for free on the app store [here](https://apps.apple.com/us/app/u-r-messenger/id1458281389?ls=1).